Decker87/d2-hotkeys/README.md

 A: Check that the python process is running.
 If it isn't, double-check you are running as admin.

+Q: It's running but the hotkeys are not working.

+A: Try toggling it on and off with the `~` key.
+You may need to do this after pressing "Enter" in a game menu.
+The problem is the program doesn't know the difference between Enter used to start a chat or used some other way.

 Q: It's not working, how can I get help?

 A: Message me on reddit.